IVSoftware/sql-json-property/README.md

-If I'm following your intention here, you want to have a column in your table that contains a collection type not supported by the ORM (and this means "whatever" that ORM happens to be).
+Let me see whether I'm following your intent here.
+It seems that you want to have a column in your table that contains "some `<T>`" (which in your case is `List<MySubclass>`) not supported by the ORM ("whatever" that ORM happens to be).
+I'd like to share a solution that works really well for me, and it really doesn't matter _what_ type of data that field might hold.
+___

-Here's solution that works really well for me, and it really doesn't matter _what_ type of data that field might hold.
-I want to show a "real" database interactio and you don't specify an ORM in the tags so I hope it's OK if I use sqlite-net-pcl to do that mock.
-Granted, that ORM doesn't have a `SqlDataReader` but I don't think the question is essentially about `SQLiteDataReader`.
+*Since I want to show a "real" database interaction and you haven't (yet) specified an ORM in the tags, I hope it's OK if I use [sqlite-net-pcl](https://www.nuget.org/packages/sqlite-net-pcl) to do this mock.
+Granted, your post shows `SqlDataReader` and that ORM doesn't have one, but I don't think the question is essentially about `SQLiteDataReader`.*
+___

+**Proposed Solution:**

+Store the `<T>` by serializing to JSON, then make this transparent to the class user by doing a little compensatory name mapping.
+___

 - _First_ you take the `MySubClassData` property that you show in `MyClass` and hide it from the data reader using whatever is appropriate in the ORM idiom.
 - _Next_ you make a string property that will be a JSON serialization of that arbitrary class (and optionally map the name of it to e.g. `MySubclassData`);